Groceries for Neighbors in Need

 - After receiving a referral to Loaves & Fishes, how do clients receive groceries and what type of food is provided?

-Loaves & Fishes' is in the process of adapting a Client Choice model in each of our full size pantries.
+Loaves & Fishes uses the Client Choice model in our full size pantries.
 This model allows clients to come into the pantry and choose a specified number of foods from each food category based on family size (proteins, grains, vegetables, fruits, etc.).
 They receive enough groceries to prepare a week's worth of meals.
 Client Choice gives clients some control over the foods they choose rather than receiving prebagged groceries.
 It also requires clients to invest time in the process.
 The food categories and quantities were determined by a Registered Dietitian.
 Groceries include nonperishable food such as cereal, canned ravioli, vegetables, and fruit; perishable items such as fresh meat, eggs, cheese, and yogurt; and personal care items including toothbrushes, soap, and toilet paper.

 - How often can someone visit Loaves & Fishes?

 Clients may visit a Loaves & Fishes' pantry no more than once in forty-five days.
 Clients are encouraged to use Loaves & Fishes as an emergency food service, not as a regular food source.
 During 2013, 35% of clients visited a pantry only once, 19% twice, and 14% three times.

 - Who works for Loaves & Fishes?

-The vast majority of Loaves & Fishes' work is done by over 2,000 volunteers actively involved in our program.
+The vast majority of Loaves & Fishes' work is done by nearly 4,000 volunteers that are actively involved in our program.
 Their duties include purchasing food, stocking pantry shelves, portioning the food into requirements established by dietitians, and serving our clients.
 Volunteers staff the telephone center, which takes referrals and forwards them to the appropriate pantry to serve the client.
-Loaves & Fishes has a staff of eight full-time people and two part-time people.
+Loaves & Fishes has a staff of eight full-time people and three part-time people.
 A Board of Directors sets policies and is responsible for fund raising.

 - What is the difference between Loaves & Fishes and a food bank?